School of Business Emporia Entrepreneur Challenge

 Emporia Entrepreneur Challenge

-The Emporia Entrepreneur Challenge is a venture idea competition that is open to students from Emporia State University and Flint Hills Technical College.
+The Emporia Entrepreneur Challenge is a venture idea competition that is open to students from all schools at Emporia State University.

-The framework for the Challenge begins with participants, either individuals or teams up to four members, submitting a 3-page (maximum) executive summary and registration form to the competition by Tuesday, February 18th, 2020.
+The framework for the Challenge begins with participants, either individuals or teams of up to five members, submitting a 3-page (maximum) executive summary and registration form to the competition by midnight, Monday, March 27, 2023.
 Through submission of the executive summary, teams will attempt to refine their venture with the intention of advancing to subsequent rounds of the competition.
+More details can be found under the “Guidelines” section below.

-By March 5th, a panel of graders will select up to 20 semifinalist teams to advance in the competition.
-During the semifinal round, students will have one month to redefine their big ideas (based on graders' feedback) and students will work with faculty and local entrepreneurs in class to further develop their concept.
+A panel of graders will select the semifinalist teams to advance in the pitch competition.
+During the semifinal round, students will have several weeks to redefine their big ideas (based on graders' feedback) and students will work with faculty and local entrepreneurs to further develop their concepts.

-On March 25th, the semifinalist teams will present their business concepts to the community and judges at a community showcase in the Memorial Union.
-During this showcase, the top three teams will be chosen and asked to make a 3-5 minute business pitch to determine 1st, 2nd, and 3rd place!
+On Wednesday, May 3, the semifinalist teams will present their business concepts to the community and judges at a community showcase.
+During this showcase, the top three teams will be chosen.

 3rd Place: $500.00

-The Emporia Entrepreneur Challenge is open to all full-time and part-time undergraduate and graduate students at Emporia State University and Flint Hills Technical College enrolled during the spring 2020 semester.
+The Emporia Entrepreneur Challenge is open to all full-time and part-time undergraduate and graduate students at Emporia State University enrolled during the Spring 2023 semester.
 Students from all majors and backgrounds are encouraged to participate.
-Non-students may advise the team; however, only students may present the plan to the judges during the competition on campus.
+Non-students may advise the team; however, only students may present the plan to the judges during the competition.
 The concept and venture must demonstrate student management and ownership.

 Individuals may submit a concept.
 However, entrepreneurship teams are encouraged.
-Student teams should not exceed four students.
+Student teams should not exceed five students.

 The Emporia Entrepreneur Challenge welcomes independent student ventures in the concept stage or seed stage.
 Generally excluded from entry are the following: buy-outs, expansions of existing companies, real estate syndication, tax shelters, franchises, and licensing agreements for distribution in the local market.
 Plagiarism of patents or copyrights will result in disqualification.